BlogVida práctica en Colombia

 How to respond to leads without wasting time

-7-day plan to move your service
+7-day plan to get your service moving

 2. Day 2: Take 8 real photos of tools, results, or the process.